lennartj/nazgul_core/src/site/markdown/nazgul_core.md

     automated tests for OSGi components relying on particular data in their surroundings.
 Focus here is simplicity for developers, not OSGi completeness.

 4. **nazgul-core-persistence-test**.
-Contains scaffolding and abstract superclasses factilitating performing JPA-based tests for several JPA providers.
+Contains classes simplifying JPA-based tests for several JPA providers.
    Optionally delegating setup and validation of database data to dbUnit implementations.
-Also providing a standard process to execute jpa-based tests.
+   Also providing a standard setup/process to execute jpa-based tests.

 5. **nazgul-core-xmlbinding-test**.
 Contains utility methods to simplify testing and validating XML and XML-based tests, including calculating and visualizing diffs for XML trees.